ibraheemdev/ibraheemca/content/posts/2020-09-15-go-in-twenty.md

 // => "hello"
 ```

 Pointer receivers are used when you want to modify the value the receiver points to.
-They can also be used to avoid copying the value for each method call, which can be more efficient for large data types.
+They can also be used to avoid copying the value for each method call, which can be more efficient when dealing with large amounts of data.

 #### **Structs**